LeidyGil/leidygil.github.io/SQL_English.md

 ## Having
 ### Introduction to Having
 In SQL, the GROUP BY clause allows us to group data.
 If we want to filter the obtained information, we will use HAVING.
-HAVING is used to filter the results of a query that involves aggregated functions.
-In other words, HAVING allows applying filtering conditions to the results of functions like COUNT[...]
+HAVING is used to filter the results of a query that involves aggregate functions.
+In other words, HAVING allows applying filtering conditions to the results of functions like COUNT, MAX, MIN, SUM, and AVG after the data has been grouped with the GROUP BY clause.
 We are asked to create a report showing the months and the number of enrollees, but only where there are 2 or more enrollees.
 ```sql
 SELECT strftime("%m", Registration_Date) AS month, COUNT(Registration_Date) user_count